jlukito/timeseries-bootcamp/4_visualization/README.md

-Finally, we get to data visualization, which can be essential to sharing information about time series data.
+# Data Visualization

+Our last topic is data visualization.
+In this tutorial, we discuss how to plot time series data using the package `ggplot2` and how to make interactive line `ggplot` graphs using `plotly`.